AzureAms/ToastNotification.Uno/README.md

             notification.Show();
 ```

-## Notes:
+## Notes
 -   Support for GTK is coming soon.
 -   Support for iOS for macOS: Currently unavailable, but pull requests are welcome!
 -   You can extend the functionality of this library to unsupported platforms by creating an extension method `Show(ToastNotification toast)`.